Jitesh2106/jitesh2106.github.io/README.md

 - **Smooth Navigation**: Smooth scrolling and intuitive navigation make browsing effortless.

 ## Usage
-To view the website, simply open the `index.html` file in a web browser.
+To view the website, simply open the `https://jitesh2106.github.io/' in a web browser.
 From there, you can navigate through the different sections using the menu links or by scrolling down the page.

 ---